MartijnR/Manifest-Builder/README.txt

 - any resources that should never be cached ($network)

-I am just starting to code, so ANY SUGGESTIONS to improve the code are very welcome!
+I am just starting to code and this is my first open source contribution.
+ANY SUGGESTIONS to improve the code are very welcome!